stanac/ArgoStore/docs/docs/docs/introduction/getting-started-aspnetcore.md

 :::

 ::: warning
-If we don't check if person exists and call update no row will be updated.
+If we don't check if person exists and call `Update` no row will be updated.
 `SaveChanges()` will not throw exception it's a simple `SQL UPDATE` call in the background.
 :::